AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/Accounts.md

 # Accounts in MSAL Javascript

-MSAL Javascript libraries (`msal-browser` and `msal-node`) support both single account and multiple accounts scenarios in java script applications.
+MSAL Javascript libraries (`msal-browser` and `msal-node`) support both single account and multiple accounts scenarios in javascript applications.
 An `account` object is standardized across the libraries:

 ```javascript
 export type AccountInfo = {